JV612/RI32V_Processor_With_Assembler/ISA.md

 # RI32V ISA Usage Guide

 This document explains how to write assembly programs for the Simple 32-bit ISA used in the RI32V Pipeline project.
 It covers the available registers and the syntax for each supported instruction.
+The ISA that our Processor uses is inspired from Book [Basic Computer Architecture by Smruti R. Sarangi](https://www.cse.iitd.ac.in/~srsarangi/archbook/archbook.pdf)

 ---